Last modified on November 11, 2008

 May the wind be always at your back.

 The Todds Road Stumblers are an informal group of runners who meet each Saturday morning to run and enjoy each others company.
-This non-profit group has no dues and owes its existence to the generosity of Alex Campbell, the original "Stumbler", who founded the club in 1975.
+This non-profit group has no dues and owes its existence to the generosity of the late Alex Campbell, the original "Stumbler", who founded the club in 1975.
 Club members meet in an old farmhouse that serves as the club's headquarters in the beautiful Bluegrass countryside of central Kentucky.
-The clubhouse is located at Pine Grove, about 6 miles east of Lexington, just east of the Clark County line, at the intersection of Todd's Road (1927) and Comb's Ferry Road (1923).
+The clubhouse is located at Pine Grove, about 6 miles east of Lexington, just east of the Clark County line.
+The address is 100 Combs Ferry road, Winchester, Ky 40391.

-Starting time for the weekly runs is 7 AM.
-Runners can choose to do 6, 9, 12, 15 and some hardy "soles" even do the 21 mile course over the rolling hills of Clark County.
+Starting time for the weekly runs is 7 AM sharp.
+Runners can choose to run any distance with which they are comfortable.
+Typical distances being run each Saturday range from 7 to 15 but there's often a few that are marathon training and run even longer over the rolling hills of Clark County.
+There are young runners and older runners, fast runners and slower runners, and a few walkers too.
+You will find someone running the distance and pace that fits you.
 Runners of all levels of ability are welcome with the emphasis on enjoying running with good friends (old and new) while surrounded by some of the most gorgeous rural scenery in the country.
 Come join us for a run and some good conversation and then top it off with a cup of coffee and a donut.
-All runners completing the 6 mile course for the first time receive a Todds Road Stumblers t-shirt.
+All runners completing 6 miles for the first time receive a Todds Road Stumblers t-shirt.
 Just show up on Saturday morning or, for more information on our Saturday runs, email Judy.

 If you are new running with the Stumblers, please review the Rules Of The Road.
 They are for your safety.
-All runners are expected to follow these.
+All runners are expected to follow them so don't get upset if someone reminds you of one of them, they're just trying to keep you and others safe.

 We share the roads around the Clubhouse with cars and we all know who the loser would be in a collision.
 As pedestrians we have a right to be on the roads, but we also have a responsibility to run safely.
 Every runner is responsible for their own safety.
 Please be careful and follow the: